Adappt-Intelligence-Inc/libra/doc/camera_commissioning.md

 #### Login as admin

 #### Firt Generate unique ID for the camera as mentioned beneath.
-On this planent only Adapt can generate and Validate this ID.
+On this planet only Adappt can generate and validate this ID.
 This ID can not be duplicated or recreated.

-#### Maintain a data base for camera ID with Mac address.
+#### Maintain a database for camera ID with Mac address.

-####  Gnerate QR code from camera ID and then print QR on camera and camera box.
+####  Generate QR code from camera ID and then print QR on camera & camera box.

-#### Press the next screen button in Android, which will show the QR code which is encode with information( wifi ssid, pasword and  camera ID ).
-Do not allow the Android app to move to next screen,
+#### Press the next screen button in Android, which will show the QR code.
+QR code encoded with information( wifi ssid, pasword and  camera ID ).

     1. Start websocket signalling Client to listen for Joined event.